fenago/learn-java-12-programming/lab_guide/Lab_13.md

 Reactive Programming
 ====================

-In this chapter, the reader will be introduced to the **Reactive Manifesto** and the world of reactive programming.
+In this lab, the reader will be introduced to the **Reactive Manifesto** and the world of reactive programming.
 We start with defining and discussing the main related concepts -- asynchronous, non-blocking, and responsive.
 Using them, we then define and discuss reactive programming, the main reactive frameworks, and talk about **RxJava** in more detail.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Asynchronous processing
 -   Non-blocking API